 Chinese Taoism personifies Mizar as the Lu star, associated to prosperity.

-The second brightest star from the left is Mizar.
+The third brightest star from the left is Alioth.
 The Bayer designation of Alioth is Epsilon Ursae Majoris, for the fifth star of the Great Bear constellation.

 The traditional name Alioth comes from the Arabic word ألية الحمل (Alyat Al-Hamal) meaning the fatty tail of the lamb.
 This star was known to the Hindus as Añgiras, one of the seven sages (Saptarshi).